 As a client at Bowen Center, your personal information will be held confidentially and released only through procedures as outlined in the privacy laws.
 In some instances, such as a court order, records can be released without a client's permission.
 In other instances, exclusions to confidentiality may include reports or evidence of abuse, neglect or exploitation of children or endangered adults, specific threats against people, threats of suicide and other exclusions as provided by law and reflected in Bowen Center policy and procedures.

 The Client Has a Right:

-- To be treated with respect and dignity and be provided with courteous, professional care, without discrimination due to race, religion, gender, cultural practices, ethnicity, disability, sexual orientation or HIV status
+- To be treated with respect and dignity and be provided with courteous, professional care, without discrimination due to race, religion, color, gender, national origin, age, disability, sexual orientation, HIV status, or gender identity.

 - Receive services in a safe environment.

 - Receive culturally competent services

 - Give informed consent regarding treatment, medication and side effects

 - Understand and participate in the behavioral health treatment process